bartocc/record-data-bug/README.md

 # ember-data 3.4 -> 3.5 update bug

-This app does works with ember-data 3.4 but does not work with ember-data 3.5
+This app works with ember-data 3.4 but does not work with ember-data 3.5

 ## How to reproduce the bug under ember-data 3.5?